How Much Can You Win?

 Compare to this Canada’s Lotto Max’s current jackpot for this week of CAD 50 million.
-It will be paid out in a lump sum and tax free.
+It will be paid out in a lump sum and tax-free.
 Even with the exchange rate that still means USD 46.2 million.
-On top of this, Lotto Max has hit its maximum cap so each week that it is not won, Lotto Max will increase the number of CAD 1 million dollar extra bonus draws until it is won.
+On top of this, Lotto Max has hit its maximum cap so each week that it is not won, Lotto Max will increase the number of CAD 1 million extra bonus draws until it is won.

 Tax versus Tax-Free Jackpots

-There are a lot of arguments on whether lotteries should be claimable tax free or not.
+There are a lot of arguments on whether lotteries should be claimable tax-free or not.
 Canada discussed the issue and then agreed that their lotteries already were supporting government initiatives so taxing winners would be double dipping.
-The United States definitely collects tax and has no intention of changing that.
-Australia and the UK’s lotteries are tax free as well many of the European lotteries are.
-Spain definitely now has a tax on lotteries at the rate of 20%.
-When you are choosing the lottery you want to play, it’s important to take a look at what you are actually going to win and who is going to take a piece of your action.
+The United States collects the tax and has no intention of changing that.
+Australia and the UK’s lotteries are tax-free as well many of the European lotteries are.
+Spain now has a tax on lotteries at a rate of 20%.
+When you are choosing the lottery you want to play, it’s important to take a look at what you are going to win and who is going to take a piece of your action.

 Deciding What to Play

 There are a lot of incredible international lotteries out there to choose from.
 Spain’s La Primitiva’s next draw is a cool € 48 million.
 Italy’s SuperEnaLotto is at € 23.6 million.
 EuroJackpot is at € 17 million.
-They all have their own odds, their own specific rules and regulations and vary between annuities versus lump sum.
+They all have their odds, their own specific rules, and regulations and vary between annuities versus a lump sum.
 It’s important to take a look at the game you want to play and how it operates.
 You can’t win unless you play.